 - Helping them build on their research as part of a senior honors thesis or independent study

 NSF-REU Funded Summer Undergraduate Intern Selection Process

-- All undergraduate students will select their top 3 projects when they submit their application.
-The ten projects that receive REU students is based on:
+- All undergraduate students will select their subject areas of interest when they submit their application.
+The ten projects that receive REU students is based on but not limited to: